Investigating the transverse-momentum- and pseudorapidity-dependent flow vector decorrelation in p--Pb collisions with a Multi-Phase Transport model: RESULTS AND DISCUSSION

 Figure~\ref{Fig: eta decorr sub} shows the $\sqrt{r_{2}(\eta^{a},\eta^{b})r_{2}(-\eta^{a},-\eta^{b})}$ as a function of $\eta^{a}$ in 0--20\%, 20--40\% and 40--60\% centrality classes before and after the nonflow subtraction.
 The template fit method described in Eq.~\ref{eq: template fit} is applied for the calculations of Eq.~\ref{eq: rn_eta} and Eq.~\ref{eq: rn_eta_approx_pPb}, where the contribution from the long-range jet correlations is suppressed.
-After subtraction, the decorrelation decreases significantly across all three centrality classes, approaching unity.
-This indicates that the $\eta$-dependent flow vector decorrelation in p--Pb collisions is strongly influenced by nonflow effects (e.g., dijets).
-This is consistent with the findings in recent measurements in smaller pp collisions performed by the ATLAS collaboration~\cite{ATLAS:2023rbh}.
-On the other hand, the difference between the results before and after the nonflow subtraction becomes larger with the increasing centrality.
+A significant enhancement for the decorrelation is observed for the results after the subtraction in three centrality classes, indicating that the $\eta$-dependent flow vector decorrelation has a strong dependence on the nonflow (e.g., the dijet) in p--Pb collisions.
+This is consistent with the findings in recent measurements in even smaller pp collisions performed by the ATLAS collaboration~\cite{ATLAS:2023rbh}.
+On the other hand, the deviation between the results before and after the nonflow subtraction becomes larger with the increasing centrality.
 Especially in the 40--60\% centrality class, the tendency of the decorrelation completely changes after the nonflow subtraction, first increasing then decreasing with the increasing $\eta^{a}$.
 It is worth noting that such an effect from the long-range jet correlations is negligible for the $p_{\mathrm{T}}$-dependent decorrelation at mid-rapidity ($|\eta|<$0.8), as shown in Fig.~\ref{Fig: v2 sub comp}.
 This is because the contribution from long-range jet correlations to the $v_2$ is more significant at forward/backward rapidity compared to mid-rapidity in small collision systems~\cite{ALICE:2022ruh}.
-This hints at the important role of the subtraction of long-range jet correlations in the calculations of longitudinal fluctuations of the flow vector in the small collision systems.
-More measurements of the flow vector decorrelation in p--Pb collisions with a proper long-range jet contribution subtration are needed in the future.
+This hints at the important role of the long-range jet correlations in the longitudinal fluctuations and decorrelations of the flow vector.